calculang/nested-life-projections-example/README.md

 **Note**: Especially when model code is loaded from a URL (by following the instructions above; either approach), there are some bugs around *editing* directly in the Actuarial Playground UI: especially when you switch `.cul.js` files, you probably lose custom changes.

-*If you prefer usage in a node.js script or other, please create an issue to request it or a PR*

 ## Option 2: Minimal calculang Model

 [`./minimal`](./minimal/) achieves the same results but without comments or redundant formulas: for analysis of the calculang logic/implementation itself.